 Months of entry

 Offered jointly by the Royal College of Art and the Victoria and Albert Museum (V&A), the History of Design MA uses artefact analysis – physical objects, digital matter, and spaces as well as services, interactions, policies, institutions and legal and technical systems – to reshape historical narratives and ask ambitious and relevant questions.
-Study at the World's number one ranked art and design university for seven consecutive years (2015-2021) in the QS World University Subject Rankings.
+Study at the World's number one ranked art and design university for eight consecutive years (2015-2022) in the QS World University Subject Rankings.

 With a base at the RCA and dedicated programme rooms and library at the V&A, since its foundation in 1983 this pioneering programme has earned a world-wide reputation as the leading MA programme in the field.
 Our research-led teaching and experiential methods inspire and train future leaders in the field.
 Alumni of the programme are today working successfully in a range of positions across universities, museums, cultural organisations, design firms and media outlets, as well as in independent practice.

 We see the history of design as interdisciplinary and future-facing.
 We offer ground-breaking tools and approaches for studying the history and material culture of design in everyday life, across a global geography from c.
 1400 to the present.
 Our research and teaching ranges from the early modern to the contemporary, with particular expertise in the UK/Europe, North America and Asia, and in transnational and global connections.
 Our programme is strongly committed to inclusivity, decoloniality and social and environmental engagement.